vicgolob/reactify_bootcamp/reactify_server/README.md

 $ node app.js
 ```

 * Last step will create a Node process to get Spotify's access token.
-Go to http://localhost:8888/ and if OK, you'll get redirected to http://localhost:3000/.
+You can now start Reactify Client app.
 * Important note: set the following environment vars in your system: **reactify_client_id** & **reactify_client_secret**.